joeliscoding/beatui/README.md

 # beatui

-Play and manage your tunes from the terminal
+Play and manage your tunes from the terminal.